An English Tradition: Swan Upping

-The event takes place over five days, when swan uppers representing the Queen, the Vintners, and the Dyers row up the Thames River on skiffs, shallow, flat-bottomed boats with sharp bows and square sterns.
-Each of the groups wears a different traditional uniform - with the Vintners in black and white, the Dyers in dark blue, and the Queen’s uppers in scarlet.
+The event takes place over five days, when swan uppers representing the King, the Vintners, and the Dyers row up the Thames River on skiffs, shallow, flat-bottomed boats with sharp bows and square sterns.
+Each of the groups wears a different traditional uniform - with the Vintners in black and white, the Dyers in dark blue, and the King’s uppers in scarlet.

-The Queen Is called the Seigneur of the Swans - but Elizabeth II rarely attends the event, having only made it once, in 2009.
+The late Queen Elizabeth II was called the Seigneur of the Swans - but Elizabeth II rarely attended the event, having only made it once, in 2009.
 Before they embark on their task, however, the uppers do raise a glass of port toward the castle as a toast to the monarch in her absence.

 A few fun facts about swans:

 Their wingspans can reach up to 10 feet.
 Despite how large they are, they can fly as fast as 60 miles per hour.

 Swans can live to be over 20 years old.

 They really do mate for life

 Swans will choose a mate when they are around 2-4 years old.
 They’ll usually stay with them for their entire lives, choosing another if their partner dies or they don’t manage to breed.
 If a female swan dies while looking after her eggs, the male will take over the job and sit on them until they hatch.

 Swans can be a little aggressive during breeding season - chasing away those they perceive as threats by confronting them directly.
 They might hiss, flap their wings, or swim straight at their opponents.
 These magnificent creatures are not to be messed with!